News and Announcements

 Read the latest news from Northwestern University Feinberg School of Medicine’s basic science academic departments.
 The links below take you to articles where you can learn more about our faculty’s latest achievements.

-To share news, take a moment to complete this form.
+To share your news, please take a moment to complete this form.

 Biochemistry and Molecular Genetics